Managing your CEU’s

 Get on Track and Stay on Track – Managing your Continuing Education year-to-year:

 As an IIDA Member you are required to show evidence of attending 10 credit-bearing IDCEC-approved continuing education courses every two years.
 If you are an Associate Member, this includes you!
 December 31st of each year is the deadline.
 You will not submit paperwork or evidence unless you are contacted for a random audit.
 If you became a member after January of any calendar year, you are exempt until the following CEU term.

 As a Registered Interior Designer in the State of Alabama, you are required to show evidence of attending credit-bearing continuing education courses every year by September 30th.
+The new calendar year for credit earning begins October 1st.
 The base requirements are listed below:

 - Minimum of 10 HSW credits required

 - Minimum of 4 of the 10 credits must be Codes & Standards units, subject code 6.1, 6.2, and sometimes 2.12 if the class focuses on a sustainability Code or Standard.

 - Maximum of 6 credits from the overall 10 may be self-directed